palantus/relay/README.md

 - ADMINKEY: used for all admin operations, like creating users
 - ENABLEDBBROWSER: Is a database UI used to query data.
 It is usually only necessary in debug scenarios.
 When enabled, the UI can be accessed using /db
+- PORT: Port for service.
+Default is 8080.